 New Study: The practice and perceptions of AI and Ethics in the Health Care Sector

-GAP-E received funding from the Research Excellence Development Fund to follow on from the EnergyREV study, this time focussing on the practice and perceptions of AI and Ethics in the Health Care Sector.
-GAP-E members Alison Halford (CSM), Kathryn Stamp and Scott deLahunta (CDaRE) together with Teoma Naccarato (C-DaRE) are working in close collaboration with Petra Wark from the Research Institute for Health and Wellbeing to define the study scope, identify stakeholders/ study participants, develop a research design based on the EnergyREV study, but making use of more arts-based methods to engage the imagination of participants.
+GAP-E received funding in December 2022 from the Research Excellence Development Fund to follow on from the EnergyREV study, this time focussing on the practice and perceptions of AI and Ethics in the Health Care Sector.
+GAP-E members Alison Halford (CSM), Kathryn Stamp and Scott deLahunta (CDaRE) together with Teoma Naccarato (C-DaRE) worked in collaboration with Petra Wark from the Research Centre for Healthcare and Communities to define the study scope and identify stakeholders/ study participants.
+We also developed a research design based on the EnergyREV study, but making use of more arts-based methods to engage the imagination of participants.
 For a reflection on this study including insights into some of the methods we experimented with, please read our Curb Blog "A Slow Moving Study in a Fast Moving Environment”.